(This post may contain affiliate links. For more info visit our Privacy page.)

+Eventually I ordered some new gear and we headed westward.
+Another roadtrip took us down into the Baja peninsula in Mexico.
 We ate Thanksgiving dinner along the Sea of Cortez.
 Here are a couple shots from that journey.
 We didn’t stay long and it merely whet my appetite for Baja.
 I’m sure I’ll be going back soon.

 Mainly we saw a lot of cool stuff crossing this grand country of ours, the good ol’ U.S. of A…

 1) Ground squirrel, Rocky Mountain Nat’l Park, Colorado